SampathSandaruwan/Eat-With-Sam-Backend/documentation/database/tables/menu.md

 # Menu Tables

-This document covers both **MenuCategories** and **MenuItems** tables, which work together to organize and display restaurant menus.
+This document covers both **MenuCategories** and **Dishes** tables, which work together to organize and display restaurant menus.

 ## MenuCategories Table

 ### Purpose

-Organizes menu items into logical categories specific to each restaurant (e.g., "Appetizers", "Main Course", "Desserts").
+Organizes dishes into logical categories specific to each restaurant (e.g., "Appetizers", "Main Course", "Desserts").

 ### Schema